asif-kabbo/asif-kabbo/README.md

 # Hi there 👋, I'm Md Masudul Islam Asif
-  # I am Data Science Engineer
+  # I am a Student. passionate about Data Science Engineering

 Always available for beneficial works🙂 Hi,I'm Asif .
 Now, I'm studying Computer Science and Engineering in Bangladesh University of Business and Technology.